GitExplorer001/store_locator/README.md

 ## 🚀 Getting Started

 ### 1️⃣ Add the Plugin Container
-Insert this inside your HTML:
+1. Insert this inside your HTML:
 `<div id="store-locator"></div>`
+2. Make sure to add the files in a folder named `locator-plugin` in your root directory

 ### 2️⃣ Include Required Files
 Inside your `<head>` tag, include: